 Platform Centers & Hubs

-Platform Centers & Hubs are a special type of project PHRT funds which aim to establish (digital) infrastructures and services that can be used by other researchers.
+Platform Centers & Hubs were a special type of project funded by PHRT that aimed to establish (digital) infrastructures and services for use by the wider research community.

 Swiss Multi-Omics Center (SMOC)

-Within the PHRT program, SMOC is an engine for multi-omics data generation, analysis and interpretation.
-It constitutes of three entities: The Genomics platform, the Proteomics platform and the Metabolomics platform.
-For secure data processing and sharing, SMOC is integrated into the SPHN/BioMEdIT secure computational infrastructure.
+Within the PHRT program, the Swiss Multi-Omics Center (SMOC) was established as an engine for multi-omics data generation, analysis, and interpretation.
+It brings together three entities: the Genomics Platform, the Proteomics Platform, and the Metabolomics Platform.
+For secure data processing and sharing, SMOC is integrated into the SPHN/BioMedIT secure computational infrastructure.

 Impact for patients and medicine

-- Clinical Stream: Provides high quality molecular data on the DNA, RNA, Protein, Metabolite and Lipid level for gaining clinical insights.
+- Clinical Stream: SMOC provides high-quality molecular data at the DNA, RNA, protein, metabolite, and lipid levels to support clinical insights.

-- Multi-omics analysis will progressively impose itself as an essential tool for better understanding pathogenic mechanisms of diseases, and to establish diagnoses.
+- Multi-omics analysis is becoming an essential tool for improving the understanding of disease mechanisms and supporting more precise diagnoses.

 Impact for research and development

-- Exploratory Research Stream: Enables integration, visualization and analysis of omics data mapped onto biological networks and pathways.
+- Exploratory Research Stream: SMOC enables the integration, visualization, and analysis of omics data mapped onto biological networks and pathways.

-- SPHN BioMedIT infrastructure integration: For data lineage tracking, secure data management, data sharing, secondary and tertiary analysis.
+- SPHN BioMedIT infrastructure integration: Through its integration with the BioMedIT infrastructure, SMOC supports data lineage tracking, secure data management, data sharing, and advanced secondary and tertiary analyses.

-- SMOC unites technology with technical expertise, interdisciplinarity, and extensive experience in interpreting omics data.
-Its services go beyond data generation and towards enabling excellence in research.
+By combining advanced technologies with technical expertise, interdisciplinarity, and extensive experience in interpreting omics data, SMOC supports high-quality research beyond data generation alone.

 Dr. Sandra Götze